-Although fluoride dentifrices and improved oral health have greatly benefited the population by reducing caries incidence, surveys show a continued high prevalence of gingivitis and gingival recession among adults.49 The desire to treat both caries and gingivitis, coupled with the changing patterns in oral health, led to extensive research by the Procter & Gamble laboratories and the "return" to stannous fluoride as an active ingredient.
-This required the development of a stabilized formulation that would provide sufficient stannous fluoride for the anti-gingivitis benefit and sufficient reserves of stannous fluoride to provide a caries benefit.
+Although fluoride dentifrices and improved oral health have greatly benefited the population by reducing caries incidence, surveys showed a continued high prevalence of gingivitis and gingival recession among adults.49 The desire to treat both caries and gingivitis, coupled with the changing patterns in oral health, led to extensive research by the Procter & Gamble laboratories and the "return" to stannous fluoride as an active ingredient.
+This required the development of a stabilized formulation that would provide sufficient stannous fluoride activity to provide the anti-gingivitis benefit and sufficient reserves of the active to provide a caries benefit.
 The stabilization system developed used sodium gluconate as a chelating agent to protect SnF2 from hydrolysis.
-Stannous chloride was included as an anti-oxidant to protect SnF2 from oxidation and as a stannous reservoir to reduce the SnF2 loss onto the abrasive.
-The broad range of beneficial aspects of stannous fluoride, such as dentin desensitization, root surface reactivity, plaque and gingivitis benefits as well as its anticaries effectiveness strongly suggested that this unique active could be the basis for many future improvements in dentifrice formulations.50-60 Thus, the active agents most readily available in the U.S. market once again included SnF2 as well as NaF and Na2FPO3.
+Stannous chloride was also included as an anti-oxidant to protect SnF2 from oxidation and as a stannous reservoir to reduce the SnF2 loss onto the abrasive.
+The broad range of beneficial aspects of stannous fluoride, such as dentin desensitization, root surface reactivity, plaque and gingivitis benefits as well as its anticaries effectiveness strongly suggested that this unique active could be the basis for many future improvements in dentifrice formulations.50-60 Thus, the active agents most readily available in the US market once again included SnF2 as well as NaF and Na2FPO3.
 Unfortunately, the use of SnF2 continued to be limited at the time, largely due to poor taste, astringency, and potential for minor extrinsic stain.
 These challenges would take another decade to overcome.F